himham-jak/new-jak-sound-tool/README.md

 - The first 12 bytes are reserved for the title, though the original game never uses more than 10 and the filenames only allow 8.
 This is followed by 8 bytes of 00.
 - Then at 0x14, there is a uint32<, the number of tracknames in the preheader, `num_sounds`.
 This is redundant information.
 - From 0x18 on, 12 bytes are reserved for each trackname.
-Each is followed by 4 bytes of 00, then 4 bytes I haven't identified but with a clear pattern to them.
+Each is followed by 4 bytes of 00, then a 4 byte `fadeoff_params`.
 - The pre-header ends with 00 padding until some predefined round address.

 ### Header